About Indiana Women’s Half Marathon “Trailblazer Award”

 This year’s Trailblazer Award winners will be announced prior to the race and recognized at the post race ceremony on Saturday, September 19th.

-Past winners of the Indy Women’s Half Marathon Trailblazer Award include:
+Past winners of the Indiana Women’s Half Marathon Trailblazer Award include:

 Kim Heger - Breast Cancer Survivor - In August 2018 Kim Heger was an enthusiastic runner who was training for the Indy Women’s Half Marathon.
 She had completed four marathons and 20 half marathons, was devoted to hot yoga, and was in excellent health.
 Despite these factors and no family history of breast cancer, she was diagnosed with an aggressive form of the disease that was also in her lymph nodes.
 In September 2018 she underwent a double mastectomy, followed by removal of all of the lymph nodes under her left arm and months of extensive chemotherapy and radiation.
 She embraced Integrative Oncology using holistic treatments and traveled to MD Anderson in Texas, where she completed her radiation and learned to take care of her body inside and out.
 On Aug.
 5, 2019 Heger returned to Texas for her first follow-up scan and found that all of her tests were clear and the cancer was gone.
 She faced her diagnosis and treatment head on with a positive outlook.
 She walked the Indy Women’s 5K last year, just weeks after her mastectomy, and plans to join the race again in 2019.